iPass IELTS online training courses

 How much experience do I need to work in Saudi Arabia?

-Our client hospitals require a minimum of two years post-graduate experience, some require three.
-Our experienced recruiters will assess your application and help you decide which hospital is perfect for you.
+Our client hospitals require a minimum of two years post-graduate experience; Our experienced recruiters will assess your application and help you decide which hospital is perfect for you.

 I am a male nurse, can I work in Saudi Arabia?

-I do not have a European or Australian passport - can I apply?
+I do not have a UK, European or Australian passport - can I apply?

-If you do not have one of these passports, you can still apply for a post.
-You simply have to contact a local agent who is contracted to recruit from your geographical region.
+However, if you do not possess one of these passports, you can still apply for a position.
+In this case, please reach out to a local agent who is authorized to recruit from your geographical region.

 Am I free to leave whenever I want?

-Yes, you can leave at any time.
-Just like any other job, it is recommended that you resign as per the terms of your contract and work your notice period (typically one month).
+Yes, you are free to leave at any time.
+However, like any other job, it is advisable to resign according to the terms of your contract and fulfill your notice period, which is typically one month.

 In the event that I have a complaint against my employer, is there any support available?